hxu-hms/lsp-minerva-tutorial/_episodes/02-what-is-minerva.md

    minimal loading time when you zoom and pan around the image.

-2. **You can provide context tailored for your target audience.** Tissue image data is incredibly information-dense, especially for those who are not as familiar with your project.
-The introductory text and waypoint description in Minerva Stories allow you to walk your audience through the story of your data without physically standing next to them.
+2. **You can provide context tailored for your target audience.** Tissue image data is incredibly information-dense, especially for those who are unfamiliar with your project.
+The introductory text and waypoint description in Minerva Stories allow you to walk your audience through your data anytime and anywhere.

 3. FIX ME something about sharing different data format? but Minerva only handles OME-TIFF?